esciara/chef-provisioning-examples/README.md

 $ bundle install
 ```

+## Setup for Vagrant usage

+...
+Nothing else to do.
+You already have installed what is needed through the requirements.

 ## Setup for AWS usage

 **Note**: machine creation on AWS will not work is the ssh port is not open: see [Launch the examples with AWS setup](#launch-the-examples-with-aws-setup) section.